407-610-2417

 If you’re solely targeting high-volume keywords, you could be overlooking better opportunities.
 High-volume terms often don’t align with what users really need.
 That means they probably won’t deliver the right customers to your doorstep.
 And, since everyone is after those popular terms, it can take a long time before you get noticed.

 Instead, focus on mid- and long-tail keywords.
-The search volume may be lower, but they are highly targeted and far easier to rank for.
+The Google search volume may be lower, but they are highly targeted and far easier to rank for.
 Zeroing in on these will help you attract better-qualified traffic and reach the proper audience.

 Neglecting Local SEO Keywords

 So next time you plan your keyword list, try to add relevant local search terms as well.
 This will help you attract more local customers to your business.
-You’ll also get better visibility in local search results, and improve your chances of showing up in Google’s local pack, and even voice search results.
+You’ll also get better visibility in local search results and improve your chances of showing up in Google’s local pack, and even voice search results.

 If you’d like to learn more, schedule your complimentary consultation today, and let’s discuss how our experts can help you grow your business.